mauriciojost/botino-arduino/README.md

 [![Build Status](https://jenkins.martinenhome.com/buildStatus/icon?job=botino-arduino/master)](https://jenkins.martinenhome.com/job/botino-arduino/job/master/)

-This is a cool-geek-fully-configurable alarm project.
+This is a cool-geek-fully-configurable more-than-an-alarm project.

 ![Botino](misc/images/botino-v0.jpg)

 What it does:

-- It connects to Wifi
-- It gets set up via REST JSON
-- It offers several moves (smily arms up, greetings, dances, disco night, rainy, etc.)
-- It offers severall alarms (can invoke moves)
+- 8 fully configurable alarms
-- It offers moves using: LCD, mobile arms, messages, LEDs, fan, IFTTT service
+- alarms can trigger cool moves
-- Random quote of the day
+- can provide the random quote of the day (as part of a move)
-- Random future reading
+- can provide random future reading (as part of a move)
-- IFTTT connectivity (as This component for now)
+- can fire IFTTT events
+- can be fired by IFTTT events

 ## 1. Get Started